JuanModzelewski/Calorie-tracker/README.md

         5. The user will enter the item's needed serving size.
         6. The entry will be added to the tracker and the user will return to the Calorie Tracker

-### Design
+## Design
-Since this is a terminal application, the interface contrast was created solely by simple text alteration and styling.
+Since this is a terminal application, the interface contrast was created solely by simple text alteration and styling using [Colorama](https://pypi.org/project/colorama/).
-Moreover, table formatting to show information in a structured table.
+Adding data into a table format using [Tabulate](https://pypi.org/project/tabulate/) provides a clean and structure approach to displaying information.

-#### Colors
+### Colors
 In order to create contrast and organize the information hierarchy, [Colorama](https://pypi.org/project/colorama/) was utilized to bring color to the terminal text.
 - Error messages are colored red to make error identification easier.
 - Blue was used for the logo and primary elements.